proteinreport/proteinreport.org/content/en/newswire/press-release-gathered-foods-makers-good-catch-plant-based-tuna-hooks-star-studded-celebrity/index.md

 proteins: [Plant-Based]
 products: [Seafood]
 topics: [Business]
-regions: [US &amp; Canada]
+regions: [US & Canada]
 flags: [Press Release, Investments]
 directory: [Good Catch Foods]
 company: "<a href=\"/directory/good-catch-foods\" hreflang=\"en\">Good Catch Foods</a>"
 images: ["Full-Product-Line_041020-1-2048x695 (1).jpg"]
-additional_images: []
+additional_images: [NA]
 draft: false
 pinned: false
 homepage: false
 weight: 50
 ---
-<p>NEW YORK, May 21, 2020 /PRNewswire/ — <a href="https://c212.net/c/link/?t=0&amp;l=en&amp;o=2809829-1&amp;h=2473377282&amp;u=http%3A%2F%2Fgatheredfoods.com%2F&amp;a=Gathered+Foods">Gathered Foods</a>, makers of <a href="https://c212.net/c/link/?t=0&amp;l=en&amp;o=2809829-1&amp;h=1464719621&amp;u=https%3A%2F%2Fgoodcatchfoods.com%2F&amp;a=Good+Catch%C2%AE">Good Catch®</a> plant-based seafood products, today announced a new group of celebrity investors bolstering the growth of the rising company.
+<p>NEW YORK, May 21, 2020 /PRNewswire/ — <a href="https://c212.net/c/link/?t=0&l=en&o=2809829-1&h=2473377282&u=http%3A%2F%2Fgatheredfoods.com%2F&a=Gathered+Foods">Gathered Foods</a>, makers of <a href="https://c212.net/c/link/?t=0&l=en&o=2809829-1&h=1464719621&u=https%3A%2F%2Fgoodcatchfoods.com%2F&a=Good+Catch%C2%AE">Good Catch®</a> plant-based seafood products, today announced a new group of celebrity investors bolstering the growth of the rising company.
 The dynamic roster includes Woody Harrelson, Shailene Woodley, Paris Hilton and Lance Bass, all of whom come from diverse backgrounds to share their passion and support for the future of the plant-based industry.</p>

 <p>The plant-based trend has cultivated an immense movement in recent years, with the category reaching a value of $4.5 billion and retail sales of plant-based foods growing by 11 percent in 2019 (vs. two percent for the overall retail food market)<sup>1</sup>.
 As consumer demand for protein alternatives continues to soar, the support from each of these stars towards protecting animal welfare and bettering the world’s oceans shows the impact is more than just a trend: It’s a lifestyle change that has staying power.</p>